dspechnikov/dimension-hugo/exampleSite/content/docs.md

 ### Configuration

 The theme can be configured via `config.toml` file.
-See demo site [configuration](https://gitlab.com/dspechnikov/dimension-hugo/blob/master/exampleSite/config.toml) for examples.
+See demo site [configuration][demo site configuration] for examples.

 #### Google Analytics